 To incorporate the drinking game, the Card Czar will actually select white cards for first, second, and third place, and the players who played those cards have to drink according to what place they got (one shot for first place, chugging half a can of beer for second place, and a quarter of a can of beer for third).
 There are many other add-on rules you can find online, but this simple addition keeps all the fun of CAH without overcomplicating things.
 Plus, CAH goes fast so there will be plenty of drinking to be done.

-This card game was specifically designed with drinking in mind.
-There are 125 cards, divided between five different categories: Activity, Skill, Curse, Secret, and Decree (each category has a different color as well to distinguish them).
-The Activities card lists an action or activity you have to perform, like having a staring contest with another player and the first one to blink drinks.
+Is the night half over and you’re pretty gone but still swear that you’re totally sober?
+This game could prove you very wrong with its varied gameplay.
+There are 125 cards, divided between five different categories: Activity, Skill, Curse, Secret, and Decree.
+The Activities card lists an action you have to perform, like having a staring contest with another player and the first one to blink drinks.
 Skills give you a power or ability that you can use over the other players, like saying that whoever is using their phone has to drink.
 Curse is a challenge that will make the game more difficult, like having to go two rounds with one eye closed, and if you mess up, you drink.
-Secret is cards with secret instructions that you can give to different players; the secret message could be something like “Bail me out!” if there is an instruction you don’t want to do.
+Secret cards come with secret instructions that you can give to different players; the secret message could be something like “Bail me out!” if there is an instruction you don’t want to do.
 Decree cards give the player who drew the card the ability to make a decree that applies to everyone, like having to drink with pinkies out, and whoever forgets or doesn’t do it has to drink.
-Each player takes a turn, and at the end of the game, whoever has had the least amount of
+Each player takes a turn, and at the end of the game, whoever has had the smallest number of

 This drinking card game is definitely for adults and those with a lewd sense of humor; it’s quite NSFW, so makes for a ton of fun at adults-only parties.
 There are 180 cards, each with prompts and questions that either just the specific player or everyone has to follow.
 Each player takes a turn drawing a card from the top of the pack, reading out the query on the back of it, and then either they or everyone has to drink if the question applies to them.
 For example, if you ever “studied abroad in Europe and it totally changed your life” or “if you think pineapple is an acceptable topping for pizza,” you drink.
 There are tons of fun questions, and as the game (and drinking) progresses, there are bound to be plenty of funny, revelatory moments.